-PAGE

 Report of Independent Accountants F-2

 Financial Statements:

-Consolidated Balance Sheets Consolidated Statements of Income Consolidated Statements of Beneficiaries' Equity Consolidated Statements of Cash Flows F-3 F-4 F-5
+Consolidated Balance Sheets F-4 F-5

-Notes to Consolidated Financial Statements F-7
+Notes to Consolidated Einancial Statements E - 7

 REPORT OF INDEPENDENT ACCOUNTANTS

 To the Shareholders and Board of Trust Managers PMC Commercial Trust:

 We have audited the accompanying consolidated balance sheets of PMC Commercial Trust and subsidiaries as of December 31, 1997 and 1996, and the related consolidated statements of income, beneficiaries' equity, and cash flows for each of the three years in the period ended December 31, 1997.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.